 Previously in this series of articles, we’ve started to tear apart the game, beginning with the memory allocator.
-This time, we’ll take a look at another piece of the puzzle, the code resposible for the data archive.
+This time, we’ll take a look at another piece of the puzzle, the code responsible for the data archive.

 Where’s all the data?